-Common Stock Purchase Agreements
+Common Stock Private Placements

-On July 1, 2016 and July 10, 2016, respectively, the Company entered into Common Stock Purchase Agreements, with the Common Stock Purchasers.
-The Common Stock Purchase Agreements provided for the issuance and sale by the Company to the Common Stock Purchasers of an aggregate amount of \$88 million of Common Stock, at a price of \$3.00 per share.
-Pursuant to the Common Stock Purchase Agreements, the Company issued 29,333,318 shares of Common Stock to the Common Stock Purchasers, who include certain of our existing shareholders, who held approximately 70% of our outstanding Common Stock prior to entry into the Common Stock Purchase Agreements and prior to giving effect to the delivery of all of the shares of Common Stock issued in connection with the Second Lien Loan Agreement, as well as our Chairman and Chief Executive Officer.
-For further discussion, see the section above entitled "Security Ownership Of Certain Beneficial Owners And Management."
+On July 1, 2016 and July 10, 2016, respectively, the Company entered into Common Stock Purchase Agreements (collectively, the "Common Stock Purchase Agreements"), with certain purchasers (the "Common Stock Purchasers").
+The Common Stock Purchasers included certain of our existing shareholders, who held approximately 70% of our outstanding equity prior to entry into the Common Stock Purchase Agreements and prior to giving effect to the delivery of all of the shares of Common Stock issued in connection with the Second Lien Loan Agreement, as well as our Chairman and Chief Executive Officer.
+The Common Stock Purchase Agreements provided for the issuance and sale by the Company to the Common Stock Purchasers of an aggregate amount of \$88 million of Common Stock, at an initial price per share of \$0.15, which amount per share was increased to \$3.00 per share based on the Reverse Stock Split.